mmaldacker/Vortex2D/README.md

 ## Introduction

 This engine is a work in progress and there might be many changes to its API in the future.
 The fundamental piece of the engine is a grid which represents the velocity field of the fluid.
 Evolving this field is divided in three steps:
-* Advection: moving the velocity field (or any other field) using the velocity field using an integrator (currently back & fort error correction & compensation)
+* Advection: moving the velocity field (or any other field) using the velocity field using an integrator (currently Runge-Kutta 3)
 * Adding external forces: gravity, forces applied by bodies in the fluid, etc
-* Projection: calculating and applying a pressure field and applying it to the velocity to make divergence free and ensuring boundary conditions.
-This done by solver a system of linear equations, using either the successive-over-relaxation iterative solver or the preconditioned conjugate gradient solver.
+* Projection: calculating a pressure field, ensuring it is incompressible and applying it to the velocity to make it divergence free and ensuring boundary conditions.
+This done by solving a system of linear equations, using either the successive-over-relaxation iterative solver or the preconditioned conjugate gradient solver.

 ### Code structure